This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 What I was impressed with when touring the kitchens is that everything comes in as bulk and gets carved upon the ship which limits the amount of individual plastic, and after seven years working in restaurants where nearly everything comes in a single plastic pouch, it was a pleasant surprise.
 Anyway, watch this space as I swat up on the facts, not opinion.

-Myth or Fact: Well, this is a toughie to answer without us having a quick brain transplant…
+Myth or Fact: Well, this is one for you to answer

 I’ve been asked this so much in the past week, mainly by people I barely know so, I’m hoping all the above will answer that question and please, drop any other questions below and I’ll keep extending this far-too-long article until I’m basically the Wikipedia on random cruise questions.

 When it comes to picking cruise excursions it can be tempting to take the standard, ticking off the big sights trips but speak with the destination team to unearth some more unique tour options which provide the chance to interact with the locals and learn about their cities.

 For example, Princess Cruises offered Beer Tasting in Tallinn with a local expert right through to traditional fishing-village lunches with locals in Denmark; you can make your time on land a chance to connect with the very people who call your port home.

 If in certain destinations you still can’t find the perfect itinerary for an excursion, book an independent, local tour which ticks all your boxes or just go it solo – it’s amazing how much you can pack into a shore day and how much that will elevate your overall enjoyment of the cruise.